joomengine/jcb-documentation/078-How-to-Add-a-Form-to-a-Site-View.md

 When you want to store form data into the database, the recommended way is to:

 1. **Create an Admin View** that contains the form and table structure.
-2. **Enable the “Create Site Edit View”** option in JCB.
+2. **Enable the "Create Site Edit View"** option in JCB.
    This automatically makes the Admin View accessible from the **frontend** as a Site View.

 **Why this is best practice:**

-* Follows Joomla’s native MVC structure.
+* Follows Joomla's native MVC structure.
 * Ensures generated code handles validation, saving, and permissions correctly.
 * Reduces risk of insecure or unsupported form handling.